kr3v/haskell-gtd-nl/doc.md

 		| - front-end:
 		|   - if there's no `.cabal` file in the workspace, avoid using the server
 		| - back-end:
-		|   - show parsing status: server/package executable should occasionally print their status to a file in the local/share dir
+x		|   - show parsing status: server/package executable should occasionally print their status to a file in the local/share dir
 8		|   - consider caching last known 'good' version of file local declarations 9   |   - if there's no resolution cache, try building it dynamically?
     |   - dropcache tests